 Unlike Mooney, Marrero did not think it was a case of serial murder, but an Italian vendetta killing.
 Marrero suspected the culprits were Iorlando and Frank Jordano.
 Iorlando was elderly, and Frank was seventeen.
 The two families were once business partners but were now rivals.
-Charles did not suspect either of them; in fact, when asked if he was a Frenchman he said yes.
+Charles did not suspect either of them, but when asked if he was a Frenchman he said yes.
+He was considered unreliable.
 Instead, a delirious Rosie accused both men.
 Marrero certainly pressured Rosie, at one point even arresting her.

 New Orleans detective John Dantonio, a nationally known expert on the Mafia, rejected Marrero’s idea.
 Mooney agreed with Dantonio, and said the Axeman was a “fiend” and “a Jekyll and Hyde personality, like Jack the Ripper” who when “the impulse to kill comes upon him and he must obey it.”
 To be fair to Marrero, the idea of the serial killer was novel.
 Not so novel was Sicilian immigrants and their vendetta culture.
 Whether Marrero did it due to racism, desperation, or just simple miscalculation is unknown, but his culprits were innocent, implicated only by Rosie’s compromised testimony.